 - Choose the listing you would like to cancel and press Cancel.

 You'll need to sign a transaction in your wallet and pay a gas fee.
 A confirmation message will appear once the listing is canceled.

-Remember - the number of inactive listings on your items is dependent in part on whether you lowered a fixed price listing.
-For example, if you dropped the price of an item twice, you'd need to pay gas fees for three cancellations (two price drops & the original listing).
+Remember—the number of inactive listings on your items is dependent in part on whether you lowered a fixed-price listing.
+For example, if you dropped the price of an item twice, you'd need to pay gas fees for three cancellations (the original listing and two price drops).